snpathaks/SmartFoodRescue/README.md

 SmartFoodRescue:
-using Flask for backend and node.js for frontent.
+using Flask for backend and node.js for frontend.